 - Follow a heart-healthy diet regimen.
-I recommend following the Pan-Asian Modified Mediterranean (PAMM) diet.
+I recommend following the Pan-Asian Mediterranean (PAM) diet.
 I also recommend simple walking, with your doctor’s permission of course.
 Even if you follow the PAMM diet to the letter, I still have my own patients take targeted nutritional supplements to help their hearts heal, and stay strong long after a heart attack.

-- Fortify your heart, and entire body, with a nutrient combination I call the "Awesome Foursome": CoQ10 300–400 mg daily, magnesium 400–800 mg daily, broad-spectrum carnitine 2 g daily in divided doses, and D-ribose 5 g twice daily.
+- Following a heart attack, fortify your heart, and entire body, with a nutrient combination I call the "Awesome Foursome": CoQ10 300–400 mg daily, magnesium 400–800 mg daily, broad-spectrum carnitine 2 g daily in divided doses, and D-ribose 5 g twice daily.
 These nutrients will help to ensure that the damaged tissue in the heart has maximum ability to recover after a heart attack—which will increase your overall energy.

-- Finally, it’s important to follow up with your doctor regularly—and express any concerns you have, including fatigue.
+- Finally, after a heart attack it’s important to follow up with your doctor regularly—and express any concerns you have, including fatigue.
 Also remember that fatigue can be a symptom of depression, so be sure to mention it to your physician so he or she can evaluate the cause.